 - You can run more jobs concurrently without increasing CPUs, but the jobs run slower.

 To run Docker-based jobs, your job hardware must have a modern

 version of Docker CE or Docker EE installed.
 The

-module is our preferred way to install Docker
+puppetlabs/docker module (from the Forge) is our recommended way to install Docker and keep it updated.

 Job hardware used for Docker-based jobs also requires internet access.
-If you're working in an air-gapped environment, set up an internal Docker registry by following the Docker documentation.
+If you're working in an air-gapped environment, set up an internal Docker registry, as explained in the Docker documentation.